-47 Field map 'FINLB02-RAC.T7' of type 1DDynamic 48 TRACE 3D graphic interface where: (1) input beam in transverse plane (above) and longitudinal plane (below); (2) output beam in transverse plane (above) and longitudinal plane (below); (3) summary of beam parameters such as input and output emittances and desired value for matching function; (4) line lattice with different elements and beam envelope.
-The color legend is: blue line for horizontal plane, red line for vertical plane, green line for longitudinal plane and yellow line for dispersion 49 Sigma-matrix structure in TRACE 3D [62] 50 51 TRACE 3D input beam in the transversal plane (above) and in the longitudinal plane (below) 52 TRACE 3D sigma-matrix for the beam 53 Beam envelopes in TRACE 3D for a SBEND with entrance and exit edge angles.
+47 Field map 'FINLB02-RAC.T7' of type 1DDynamic .
+210 48 TRACE 3D graphic interface where: (1) input beam in transverse plane (above) and longitudinal plane (below); (2) output beam in transverse plane (above) and longitudinal plane (below); (3) summary of beam parameters such as input and output emittances and desired value for matching function; (4) line lattice with different elements and beam envelope.
+The color legend is: blue line for horizontal plane, red line for vertical plane, green line for longitudinal plane and yellow line for dispersion. .
+214 49 Sigma-matrix structure in TRACE 3D [68] .
+215 50 GUI TRANSPORT graphic interface [71].
+The continuous lines describe the beam envelope in the vertical plane (above) and horizontal plane (below).
+The dashed line displays the dispersion.
+The elements in the beam line are drawn as blue and red rectangles .
+216 51 TRACE 3D input beam in the transversal plane (above) and in the longitudinal plane (below) .
+217 52 TRACE 3D sigma-matrix for the beam .
+217 53 Beam envelopes in TRACE 3D for a SBEND with entrance and exit edge angles.
 The blue line describes the beam envelope in the horizontal plane, the red line in the vertical plane, the green line in the longitudinal plane.
 The yellow line displays the dispersion 54 Beam envelopes in TRANSPORT for a SBEND with entrance and exit edge angles.
 The continuous lines describe the beam envelope in the vertical plane (above) and horizontal plane (below).
-The dashed line displays the dispersion 55 Transversal beam size comparison between TRACE 3D and TRANSPORT 56 Emittance comparison between TRACE and TRANSPORT 57 TRACE 3D and OPAL comparison: SBEND without edge angles, 58 TRACE 3D and OPAL comparison: SBEND with edge angles 59 TRACE 3D and OPAL comparison: SBEND with field index and default field map 60 TRACE 3D and OPAL comparison: SBEND with field index and test field map 61 Compare emittances and beam sizes obtained by using the hard edge map ( OPAL ), the default map ( OPAL ), and the ELEGANT 62 Horizontal and vertical normalized emittances for different integration time steps 63 Normalized horizontal emittance for different fringe field ranges and integration time steps 64 Zoom in on the final emittance in Figure 63 65 66 $\frac{\Delta p}{p}$ in Elegant and OPAL 67 Transverse emittances in ELEGANT and OPAL 68 Transverse beam sizes and emittances in Impact-t and OPAL 230 69 Longitudinal beam size and emittance in Impact-t and OPAL
+The dashed line displays the dispersion. .
+220 55 Transversal beam size comparison between TRACE 3D and TRANSPORT .
+221 56 Emittance comparison between TRACE and TRANSPORT .
+222 57 TRACE 3D and OPAL comparison: SBEND without edge angles, .
+224 58 TRACE 3D and OPAL comparison: SBEND with edge angles .
+225 59 TRACE 3D and OPAL comparison: SBEND with field index and default field map .
+226 60 TRACE 3D and OPAL comparison: SBEND with field index and test field map .
+226 61 Compare emittances and beam sizes obtained by using the hard edge map ( OPAL ), the default map ( OPAL ), and the ELEGANT .
+228 62 Horizontal and vertical normalized emittances for different integration time steps .
+229 63 Normalized horizontal emittance for different fringe field ranges and integration time steps .
+229 64 Zoom in on the final emittance in Figure 63 .
+230 65 Comparison of the trace space using ELEGANT and OPAL .
+231 66 $\frac{\Delta p}{p}$ in Elegant and OPAL 67 Transverse emittances in ELEGANT and OPAL .
+232 68 Transverse beam sizes and emittances in Impact-t and OPAL .
+234 69 Longitudinal beam size and emittance in Impact-t and OPAL .
+235